 We are curious to know how your ideas have evolved, based on the activities and discussions in Learning Creative Learning.
 One way to reflect on your LCL journey is to fill in this sentence: I used to think … , but now I think … What in your journey contributed to the shift in your thinking?
 How might it influence your work?

-Would you like to meet the LCL team and the rest of the community?
+Would you like to meet and chat with the LCL team and the rest of the community?

 Because this the last week of the course, we wanted to offer you a longer list of inspiring readings.
 As always, explore as much or as little as you like, at your own pace.